|Date of Birth||July 31, 1886|

 |Buried At||no known grave/Vimy Memorial|

-Born on 31 July 1886 in Fettercairn, Kincardineshire, Scotland, John Stewart Cassels was the son of George and Jemina Cassels.
-For the 1891 Scotland census the family was living in Minklets West, Banchory Teman, Kincardineshire, occupation of his father given as farm servant.
+Born on 31 July 1886 in Fettercairn, Kincardineshire, Scotland, John Stewart Cassels was the son of George and Jemina (née Milton) Cassels.
+His parents had married in 1883 in Banchory Ternan, Kincardineshire.
+For the 1891 Scotland census the family was living in Minklets West, Banchory Ternan, occupation of his father given as farm servant.
 Children listed were William, George, John, Helen, and Jemina.
-For the 1901 Scotland census, John was living in Easter Rinmore, Towie, Aberdeenshire with the Peter Reid family working as a farm servant.
+At the time of the 1901 Scotland census, John was living in Easter Rinmore, Towie, Aberdeenshire with the Peter Reid family, working as a farm servant.
 His mother had died and his father was living in Tullynessle and Forbes, Aberdeenshire, working as a cattleman on a farm.
 With him were children Helen and Jemina, and new additions to the family, Maggie, Ann, and Catherine.

 John Cassels was listed on the Manifest of Alien Passengers Applying for Admission at the Port of Sumas Washington along with Alexander Hamilton, in May of 1910, Alexander listing his sister Agnes as next of kin in Keewatin and John’s occupation given as fireman.
 The men gave Keewatin, Ontario as their usual residence in Canada and were on their way to San Francisco.
 The son of Alexander and Jane (Anderson) Hamilton, Alexander was born in 1867 in Newmains, Cambusnethan, Lanarkshire, Scotland.
 He married Mary Lindsay on 22 June 1892 in nearby Wishaw, Lanarkshire and the couple, with children Alexander, Agnes, and James, immigrated to Canada in July of 1904, destination given as Shoal Lake, Manitoba.
 By 1907 they were living in Keewatin, Ontario as Mary, interred in the Lake of the Woods Cemetery in nearby Kenora, died in Keewatin in August.
 The couple had given birth to daughter Jane Elizabeth (Jean) that March.
 It is likely that Alexander’s sister Agnes (born 22 April 1877 in Newmains) immigrated to Canada to help her brother with the children.
 She was also found on a June 1910 List or Manifest of Alien Passengers Applying for Admission, giving Keewatin as her usual residence and as on her way to San Francisco.
 Travelling with her were her brother Alexander’s children: Alexander, age 17, Nessie (Agnes), age 13, James, age 9, and Jean, age 3.
 By the 1911 Canada census, John Stewart Cassels was living on Mill Street in Keewatin, married to Agnes.
 His occupation was given as fireman or foreman in BBL Factory.
 They both gave 1907 as their year of immigration.
 The couple also took in seven boarders.